RV Tellina: Service as a fisheries research vessel

 Tellina (LT242) was in service with Ministry of Agriculture, Fisheries and Food from August 1960 until October 1981, during which time she participated in 281 separate research campaigns.
-She was largely confined to inshore coastal waters including the Humber estuary, East Anglia, Thames estuary, Cardigan Bay, North Wales and English Channel (Cornwall, Devon and Dorset).
+Tellina was largely confined to inshore coastal waters, mostly engaging in inshore surveys of young flatfish around the British Isles; herring and sprat in the Wash, Humber, and Thames estuaries; and inshore shellfish stocks (such as crab, lobster, scallops, and whelks).
+Tellina operated out of the port of Lowestoft and also surveyed off the coasts of East Anglia and North Wales, in Cardigan Bay, and on the English Channel.

-During mid-April 1963, Tellina made an exploratory trawl survey around the Channel Islands and M.R.
-Vince took the opportunity to question local fishermen about deaths amongst marine animals during the excessively severe winter of 1962–63 in the United Kingdom now known as the "big freeze."
+In mid-April 1963, Tellina made an exploratory trawl survey around the Channel Islands.
+During this trawl, M.R.
+Vince took the opportunity to question local fishermen about marine animal die-off during the severe winter of 1962–63 now known as the "Big Freeze."

-In June 1970 Tellina was used to conduct a series of fishing gear trials, whereby a team of scuba divers was employed to observe and photograph the seabed both in front of, and immediately behind a moving trawl.
+In June 1970, Tellina was used to conduct a series of fishing gear trials.
+A team of scuba divers was employed to observe and photograph the seabed both in front of and immediately behind a moving trawl.
 During each trial, two divers "rode" on the headline of the net, taking photographs or filming the action of the gear, and making occasional excursions forward along the net wings or back to the cod-end.
 This extremely hazardous procedure would likely not be allowed today and has been made unnecessary by the use of automatic cameras attached to fishing gears.

-Studies aboard Tellina in the early 1960s showed that the young stages of commercially important flatfish, particularly sole and plaice, could be found in inshore nursery grounds, but that there was no information on the size or extent of these juvenile populations.
+Studies aboard Tellina in the early 1960s showed that the young stages of commercially important flatfish, particularly sole and plaice, could be found in inshore nursery grounds, but there was no information on the size or extent of these juvenile populations.
 Further surveys of the inshore waters of England between 1970 and 1972 revealed the general extent of the nursery grounds for the first time, and identified areas that were particularly important for the survival and growth of young fish.
-These early surveys subsequently evolved into an annual Young Fish Survey (YFS), that continued uninterrupted from 1981 up until 2010, and included multiple sites all along the North Sea coast, the Thames estuary and English Channel (especially around the Solent).
+These early surveys subsequently evolved into an annual Young Fish Survey (YFS) that continued uninterrupted from 1981 until 2010.
+It included multiple sites along the North Sea coast, the Thames estuary, and the English Channel, especially around the Solent.